DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we propose a novel approach to train DINO, vision foundational model, with the guidance of existing labels or annotations.
-The proposed label-guided training approach encourages the model highlighting and paying more attention to the annotated areas.
-We show effectiveness of this approach on coronary calcium detection and scoring, by integrating a classification head and segmentation model to DINO-LG model.
-Experiments reveal that, DINO-LG model is able to identify calcified areas on CT slices when guided to focus on annotated regions during training. \\
+This study introduces DINO-LG, a label-guided self-supervised learning approach for coronary artery calcium detection.
+Our key findings demonstrate that incorporating targeted guidance during DINO training improves feature discrimination for small, sparse calcifications.
+Quantitatively, DINO-LG achieved 89\% sensitivity and 90\% specificity for calcified slice detection, representing 10-13 percentage point improvements over standard DINO.
+When integrated with U-NET segmentation, the complete system achieved 90\% accuracy in CAC risk classification compared to 76\% for standalone segmentation.

+Statistical analysis confirms the significance of these improvements.
+McNemar's test on classification results yielded p < 0.001, demonstrating that the performance improvement is statistically significant.
+The classification stage reduced false-negative and false-positive rates by 49\% and 57\% respectively, minimizing both missed diagnoses and unnecessary computational processing.

+The U-NET architecture achieves the highest average performance across all coronary artery classes with IoU scores of 0.97, 0.61, 0.43, and 0.49 for RCA, LAD, LCA, and LCX respectively (Table \ref{tab:segmentation_scores}).
+The variation in performance across different arteries reflects the inherent challenges of detecting smaller calcifications in LAD and LCX compared to the typically larger and higher-contrast calcifications in RCA.
+Our integrated system partially addresses this limitation, achieving improved F1-scores of 0.85 for LAD and 0.80 for LCX compared to 0.76 and 0.75 for standalone U-NET.

-The training method we propose for the DINO model is not limited to a specific application, such as coronary artery calcium detection.
-This approach can be applied to various datasets with annotations for lungs, liver, tumors, and other regions, especially considering that foundational vision models can focus on multiple features simultaneously.
-Additionally, training a foundational model across multiple fields can enhance its ability to capture a wider range of distinctive features.
+The training method we propose for DINO is not limited to coronary artery calcium detection.
+This approach can be applied to various medical imaging tasks with sparse annotations, including lung nodule detection, liver lesion identification, and tumor segmentation.
+The ability of vision foundational models to capture multiple feature patterns simultaneously suggests potential for cross-domain learning, where training across multiple anatomical regions could enhance the model's ability to learn diverse and transferable representations.